-The true standout of this motley microcosm is the jitney setup or the authentic ’70s decor, wardrobe and dialogue, but the heart of the men (and woman) trying to do their best in a world that’s less than … the best.
+The true standout of this motley microcosm isn’t the jitney setup or the authentic ’70s decor, wardrobe and dialogue, but the heart of the men (and woman) trying to do their best in a world that’s less than … the best.
 We open on the characters of Shealy, a local bookie running numbers out of the jitney office (much to the owner’s chagrin), Youngblood, and Turnbo, the house gossip extraordinaire who’s convinced that his efforts to know everybody’s business is a unique brand of public service.

-Along the way, we also get to equally delight and despair in the stories shared by Doub, the most reasonable and level-headed member of the team, and Fielding, a character we’ve all met in our lifetimes whose addiction to alcohol should not result in a lack of respect for his wisdom.
+Along the way, we also get to equally delight and despair in the stories shared by Doub, the most reasonable and level-headed member of the team, and Fielding, a character we’ve all met in our lifetime, whose addiction to alcohol should not result in a lack of respect for his wisdom.

-Wilson supplements our players with Rena, our only female cast member who endures the common stresses of being a working mother raising a young son and a grown boyfriend.
+Wilson supplements our players with Rena, our only female cast member, who endures the common stresses of being a working mother raising a young son and a grown boyfriend.
 And last, but certainly not least, just before the end of the unusually long first act, we’re introduced to a man whose reputation precedes him, and the source of our jitney enterprising owner’s pain and distress.